key4127/CS61A-labs-and-projects/homework1/homework1.md

 2. Bind all names to the left of = to those resulting values in the current frame.

 ### defining functions
-Assignment is a simple means of abstraction: binds names to values Function definition is a more powerful means of abstraction: binds names to expressions
+Assignment is a simple means of abstraction: binds names to values.
+Function definition is a more powerful means of abstraction: binds names to expressions.